-Our acquisition of Colmek resulted in the valuation of Colmek's customer relationships and covenants not to compete as intangible assets (see Note 10), which have an estimated useful life of 10 years and 3 years respectively, and as such are being amortized monthly over that period.
-Goodwill of \$2,038,669 represented the excess of the purchase price over the fair value of the net tangible and intangible assets acquired.
+Our acquisition of Colmek resulted in the valuation of Colmek's customer relationships and covenants not to compete as intangible assets (see Note 14), which have an estimated useful life of 10 years and 3 years respectively, and as such are being amortized on a straight-line basis over their respective periods.
+In addition, we recognized goodwill of \$2,038,669 that represents the excess of the purchase price we paid over the fair value of Colmek's net tangible and intangible assets we acquired.